Llanrug

 Llanrug (or Llanfihangel-yn-y-grug) is a medium-sized village and community in Gwynedd, north-west Wales.
 It lies about 4 mi to the east of Caernarfon, 7 mi south of Bangor and 3 mi northwest of Llanberis.
 It is the largest populated village in the Arfon area of Gwynedd, Wales.
-The old name of the village was Llanfihangel-y-Rug, derived from Eglwys Sant Mihangel, which is situated about half a mile west of the village.
+The old name of the village was Llanfihangel-yn-y-grug, derived from Eglwys Sant Mihangel, which is situated about half a mile west of the village.